Levels of Evidence for Supportive and Palliative Care Studies (PDQ®)–Health Professional Version

 - Sleep abnormalities.

-- Psychological or behavioral complications currently addressed in the PDQ supportive and palliative care summaries include the following:
+- Psychological and behavioral complications addressed in the PDQ supportive and palliative care summaries include the following:

 - Cognitive disorders.

 - Normal adjustment issues and adjustment disorders.

 - Nutrition/weight management.